Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 An entity field may have the following references:

 * **entity** - Reference to the owning [data object](#data-object).
+* **displayType** - Controls display-related settings for [view](#view-action) and [display](#display-action) pages.
+See [below](#entity-field-display-type).
+The default value is `ALL`.

+#### Entity field display type

+Specifies the kind of dependency to a certain application.

+Can be one of the following options:

+* `NONE` - The field is neither shown on view nor display pages.
+It may also not be used for sorting on view pages.
+* `SORTING` - The field is neither shown on view nor display pages.
+It may be used for sorting on view pages though.
+* `VIEW` - The field is shown on view pages, but not on display pages.
+It may not be used for sorting on view pages.
+* `VIEW_SORTING` - The field is shown on view pages, but not on display pages.
+It may be used for sorting on view pages.
+* `DISPLAY` - The field is not shown on view pages, but on display pages.
+It may not be used for sorting on view pages.
+* `DISPLAY_SORTING` - The field is not shown on view pages, but on display pages.
+It may be used for sorting on view pages.
+* `VIEW_DISPLAY` - The field is shown on both view and display pages.
+It may not be used for sorting on view pages though.
+* `ALL` - The field is shown on both view and display pages.
+It may also be used for sorting on view pages.

+The generator uses this value in the corresponding module dependency created in the version class.

+Note that this setting is ignored for [array fields](#array-field) and [object fields](#object-field).
+These are never shown on view pages.

 #### Derived field